plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Sr. Don Hanh:*** I treasure living together as a very important part of the practice, because it helps me to open my heart, understand my sisters’ needs, and how to support each other.
 I am also learning to listen to myself, and to respect my limits.
 Especially on busy days in the summer, I have found going into the woods with my hammock to be most beautiful and refreshing.
 Oh, so good (laughter).

 ***Sr. Dang Hanh:*** Ever since I was 11 years old, I’ve had my own room.
 What I know about myself is that I scan my surroundings, trying to look for ways that people might judge me, wondering “Am I doing a good enough job?” and “What are they thinking about me?”
 Being alone is one way that I protected myself.
 Coming into the Sangha has been a continual practice for me to transform this anxiety.
-It helps me to tell myself things like, “Not everyone is interested in you and everything that you’re doing” or “people are quite busy with their own thoughts and don’t care that you are taking a nap or they do not care which book you are reading and they don’t have an opinion about which book you *should* be reading.
+It helps me to tell myself things like “Not everyone is interested in you and everything that you’re doing” or “People are quite busy with their own thoughts and don’t care that you are taking a nap or they do not care which book you are reading and they don’t have an opinion about which book you *should* be reading.
 They are busy reading their *own* book.”
 (Laughter) I’m surrounded by some of the kindest of people in the kindest of environments.

 {% image "article2024/Done-Daffodil family/Br.Nhat Nguyen_e.jpg" %}